AnisDz-Spot/provision-worksuite/README.md

    - You'll be redirected to **Database Configuration** page
    - Enter your Postgres URL and Blob Token (found in Vercel Storage → .env.local tabs)
    - Click **Test Connection** → Should show green ✅
-   - Click **Save & Continue**
+   - Click **Save & Continue** to store your credentials
    - Complete your **Admin Profile**:
-     - Username, full name
+     - Full name
      - Your real email address (confirm it)
-     - Your secure password (confirm it)
+     - Your secure password (confirm it; will be securely hashed)
-     - Optional: Upload avatar
+     - Optional: Upload avatar (will be stored and displayed)
    - Click **Complete Setup**
    - You'll be logged out automatically

-5. **Login with Your New Account**:
-   - Login with your newly created email and password
+   - Log in with your new account to access all features
-   - The temporary `anis@provision.com` login is now disabled
-   - Start using ProVision WorkSuite!

 ### Database Configuration